kaslusimoes/MSc-Thesis/source/40_zeitgeistandextremism.md

 ![The 4 different Zeitgeist hypothesis considered.
 All extracted from data.](images/4zeitgeists.png){#fig:zeitgeists width='75%'}

-We can see clear from figure [@fig:zeitgeists], as [see @Graham2009] already mentioned, that one can differentiate between Conservatives and Liberals by the different relevance each group gives to each moral dimension.
+We can see clear from [@fig:zeitgeists], as [see @Graham2009] already mentioned, that one can differentiate between Conservatives and Liberals by the different relevance each group gives to each moral dimension.
 Liberals tend to give more importance to Harm and Fairness whereas Conservatives give almost equal importance to all $5$ dimensions, attributing slightly more relevance to Ingroup, Authority and Purity dimensions.
 Additionally, the mean vector for the whole population tends more towards the Liberals due to a greater number of respondents with this political affiliation.

 One last important fact to consider is that Moderates can be seen as a kind of transition between Liberals and Conservatives, as expected. %In fact, although not being shown here, the mean vectors of the $7$ political affiliations can be arranged in a linear dispersion along a curve, with $\mathit{pa} = 1$ (Very Liberal) and $\mathit{pa} = 7$ (Very Conservative) at the extremes of this curve.

-The different posteriors of $\gamma$ due to each choice of those Zeitgeists are presented in Figure [@fig:posteriorgamma]
+The different posteriors of $\gamma$ due to each choice of those Zeitgeists are presented in [@fig:posteriorgamma]

 ![Different posteriors for $\gamma$ given the chosen Zeitgeist and the political affiliation of the responses $\{h\}$.
 DO A BOXPLOT HERE AS FELIPPE TOLD ME](images/posteriorgamma4zeitgeists.png){#fig:posteriorgamma width='80%'}

 One can see that the choice of the Zeitgeist matters greatly when searching for a distribution $P(h|\gamma)$ that matches the data.
-More specifically, one can see from Figure [@fig:posteriorgamma] that the same group, for example $\mathit{pa} = 1$, can have different values of $\gamma$ for different choices of the Zeitgeist.
+More specifically, one can see from [@fig:posteriorgamma] that the same group, for example $\mathit{pa} = 1$, can have different values of $\gamma$ for different choices of the Zeitgeist.

 ![FIX THIS FIGURE.
 AGGREGATE ALL 4](images/phconservatives.png){#fig:probh width='40%'}